gridl/linear_regression/index.md

 **will come soon**

 * Ninja track
-Very few hints.
+very few hints.

 * Yellow belt
-More hints
+more hints

 # Solutions
 **Please try it first on your own**